 Nowhere in nature would we find such a concentrated form of simple sugar.
 In its whole state, you would be getting fibre and other nutrients at the same time as a little bit of sugar.

-Instead, we have singled out this over refined food, simple sugar, and developed the habit of adding it to all sorts of foods.
+Instead, we have singled out this over-refined food, simple sugar, and developed the habit of adding it to all sorts of other foods.

 Negative Health Implications of Eating Refined Sugar